-It is not clear what impact Thompson’s actions and complaints had on the My Lai Massacre, but Task Force Barker was quickly stopped.
+It is not clear what impact Thompson’s actions had on the My Lai Massacre, but Task Force Barker was quickly stopped after he complained.
 The rest of the planned actions were canceled and untold lives were saved.
 The following year, photographs of the slaughter emerged in newspapers and national magazines.

 A few years ago I called the Stockdale Center for Ethical Leadership1)The Stockdale Center, and other military ethical initiatives, were created partly in response to the My Lai Massacre. at the US Naval Academy, and spoke to the historian there.
 I wanted to know if Thompson was the first warrior, in the history of the world, to defend civilians against his own comrades and live to tell the story.
 The historian thought about it and said, as far as he knew, yes.

 The fact that Hugh Thompson lived to tell his story is remarkable in itself.
 For his moral courage in defiance of Task Force Barker and in the protection of foreign citizens in the My Lai Massacre, there were Congressmen who wanted him court-martialed and executed, or at least sentenced to life in Ft.
 Leavenworth.2)Chief among them was Louisiana Congressman F. Edward Hébert.
-The Army did its best to carry out such a sentence, although not by legal proceedings: the brass repeatedly sent Thompson on highly dangerous, even suicidal, helicopter missions.
-Alone.
+The Army did its best to carry out such a sentence, although in an extra-judicial manner: the brass repeatedly sent Thompson on highly dangerous, potentially suicidal, helicopter missions.

 The US military appears as the villain in all of this, but the problem is complicated, and nuanced.
-And although some in Congress and the Army tried to punish Thompson, and were only partly successful, the fact that they did not do worse says much about American culture, and about how the modern world differs from the historical realities.
+And although some in Congress and the Army tried to punish Thompson, and were partly successful, the fact that they did not accomplish worse says much about U.S. tradition and culture, and about how the modern world differs from the historical realities.
 We often confuse a lack of perfection with a lack of progress, and that is a mistake.